timroesner/Blog/_posts/2020-05-24-accessibility-best-practices.md

 ```

 ### Escape Gesture
 This gesture can be performed by drawing a "Z" shape with two fingers.
-It is commonly used to escape a modal alert, or otherwise dismiss a view that doesn't have a dedicated button.
+It is commonly used to escape a modal alert, or otherwise dismiss a view that doesn't have a dedicated dismiss button.
 There is no trait for this gesture, so be sure to include a hint.

 ```swift
 override func accessibilityPerformEscape() -> Bool {